 Very soon we meet Harvey Dent (Aaron Eckhart), a fearless district attorney who also happens to work with Rachel Dawes (Maggie Gyllenhaal), Bruce Wayne’s old friend.
 Dent isn’t intimidated by Gotham’s crime element and is keen to find a way to bring down as many criminals as he can, preferably all at once.
 He knows that Gordon is working with the Batman to do this, but Gordon and Dent don’t work together easily.
 There is a lot of mistrust between their respective teams, maybe with good reason.
 As we saw in Batman Begins, the crime lords of Gotham have penetrated every level of the city’s infrastructure.

 The Joker’s real introduction comes next, before a council of crime lords.
 The scene is wonderful.
 Heath Ledger is nearly unrecognizable, not just because of his makeup job, but because of his voice and body language.
 His performance is thrilling to watch.
 His Joker is smart, persuasive, dangerous, fascinating.
-He won a posthumous Academy Award for his role, and it’s easy to see why.
-It ups the ante of the entire movie.
+He won a posthumous Academy Award for his role, and it’s easy to see why: it ups the ante of the entire movie.
 Even though the Joker is, in a sense, fun to watch, he’s frightening because he could be real.
 His look was not the result of being dipped in chemicals.
 His scenes reveal a dark and twisted intelligence at work.
 Rarely does an actor inhabit a character so completely.

-So let’s stop for a moment and discuss how our characters have developed since Batman Begins.
+Let’s stop for a moment and discuss how our characters have developed since Batman Begins.

 Bruce Wayne and Alfred (Michael Caine) have had to temporarily relocate to a penthouse while Wayne Manor is being rebuilt.
 Bruce is still using his playboy image to distract from his true night life, while also using it to promote Harvey Dent as the “white knight” that Gotham needs.
 And Alfred, as always, has the wisest and most poignant dialogue.
 He is not only an aide and confidante to Bruce, but also a father figure, a role that Ra’s al Ghul (Liam Neeson) proved too corrupt to fulfill.